Food assistance resources

 We offer intensive training to businesses and organizations that work with students, clients, or patients who may benefit from SNAP.
 We provide tools and knowledge to staff and/or volunteers who learn how to best assist individuals and families with SNAP applications.
 Our Outreach Training classes typically take 2 hours to complete.

-For more information or to schedule a SNAP field team, SNAP 101 workshop, or SNAP Outreach Training Class, email Director of SNAP Programs and WIC Outreach Cathy May at cmay@arhungeralliance.org.
+For more information or to schedule a SNAP field team, SNAP Matters workshop, or SNAP Outreach Training Class, email Director of SNAP Programs and WIC Outreach Cathy May at cmay@arhungeralliance.org.

 Eligibility

-Eligibility is based on income and assets, citizenship, and dynamics of the SNAP household: how many members are in the family, the ages of family members, etc. To find out more about eligibility and benefits, contact the Alliance’s SNAP-ARK Call Center at 1-833-762-7275 from 10 a.m. – 3 p.m., Monday-Wednesday-Friday and 10 a.m. – 6 p.m. on Tuesdays and Thursdays, or contact Director of SNAP Programs and WIC Outreach Cathy May at cmay@arhungeralliance.org.
-A Spanish speaking operator is available 5 days a week.
+Eligibility is based on income and assets, citizenship, and dynamics of the SNAP household: how many members are in the family, the ages of family members, etc. To find out more about eligibility and benefits, contact the Alliance’s SNAP-ARK Call Center at 1-833-762-7275 from 10 a.m. – 6 p.m., Mondays and Fridays or contact Director of SNAP Programs and WIC Outreach Cathy May at cmay@arhungeralliance.org.
+A Spanish speaking operator is available.
+Please leave a message if you call outside of operating hours.
+A member of our SNAP Outreach team will return your call.

 RULES AFFECTING ABLE-BODIED ADULTS WITHOUT DEPENDENTS: The time limits allowing able-bodied adults without dependents (ABAWDs) to receive food assistance benefits have changed.
 For more information about Employment and Training Opportunity programs in your county, please see map of where these E&T programs are offered.